OpenAI Codex vs Cursor

 Quick Verdict

-OpenAI Codex excels at autonomous development and pr automation with a score of 96/100.
+OpenAI Codex focuses on Autonomous Development and PR Automation and scores 96/100 in our independent evaluation.
 OpenAI Codex has emerged as a legitimate Claude Code challenger, with GPT-5.

 Cursor